Sensory Bin Adventure – Craft a Mini Nature Path

 What You'll Need

-• Fillers: bulgur, lentils, rice, vermicelli, beans
+• Filling materials: bulgur, lentils, rice, vermicelli, beans

-• Water-based paints (green & gray) + mixing bowls
+• Watercolors (green & gray)

 Get all the materials you need for this project in one package!